isomerpages/nlb-learning/_singapore/Adults/Content on Vanishing Trades.md

 <div class="col is-three-fifths">
 <p><b> The Last Joss Stick Makers In Singapore | Tay Guan Heng | Our Grandfather Story (8 mins)</b><br>
 Joss sticks are often burnt as part of rituals during Chinese festivals.
 Founded in the 1930s, Tay Guan Heng is a family-run business specialising in the making of large joss sticks.
 Albert Tay shares the challenges that the trade has faced in recent decades and his journey in the family business.<br><br>
-<small> Source: The Last Joss Stick Makers in Singapore | Tay Guan Heng (2020, Dec 19).
+<small> Source: The Last Joss Stick Makers in Singapore | Tay Guaeng ember(2020, Dec 19).
 Our Grandfather Story.
 Retrieved 2022, October 5.
 </small></p>
 </div>
 </div>